Paaaark/HanQuant/cmd/server/README.md

   "expires_in": 3600
 }
 ```
+Where:
+- `token` — New JWT for subsequent requests.
+- `expires_in` — Seconds until the returned JWT expires.

 - `400 Bad Request` — Invalid request
 - `401 Unauthorized` — Invalid or expired refresh token